 Many cases of unarmed robbery are charged as strong-armed robbery.
 One example would be if you tell the person you have a firearm in your pocket (even though you don’t actually have a firearm).

-If the alleged victim hands over money or property because of that threat, the case might be charged as strong-armed robbery even though the law enforcement officers have no way of proving that you actually possessed a firearm or another type of weapon.
+Suppose the alleged victim hands over money or property because of that threat.
+In that case, the case might be charged as strong-armed robbery even though the law enforcement officers have no way of proving that you actually possessed a firearm or another type of weapon.

 Strong-armed robbery can also be charged when you hit or strike a person in order to get them to turn over their property.
 In this type of case, you might also be charged with a separate offense of battery or aggravated battery as well.